scwpark/MQM-Wave-based-Computing-ALU-and-Data-Transfer/README.md

 > **Key Point:** MQM does **not** mandate a fixed mapping — the designer selects the assignment based on hardware constraints and optimization goals.

 📜  Prior Art / Patent Waiver — This technology is released as prior art.
-The author waives patent rights. 굵게 강조
+The author waives patent rights.

 👤 저자 크레딧 표 — Sungtae Park, Hyunuk Pak, EunHwan Park 정리